alechenninger/roger/notes/bootstrapping.md

 This scenario misses the t2 insert change.

 We can solve this by never starting the listener until there is an oplog entry.

+There is a race with initial start time from the oplog: after we get the timestamp, but before we start listening, this timestamp may be dropped from the oplog.
+In these cases, if there is any write volume, we may have a hard time getting the oldest entry that keeps getting dropped.
+However, if that's happening it means we've already missed changes, so it may make sense to allow configuring a start time, or just start from "now", since some history will need to be figured out by the user anyway.